awsdocs/aws-step-functions-developer-guide/doc_source/connect-sns.md

 }
 ```

-The following includes a `Task` state that publishes an Amazon SNS topic, and then waits for the task token to be returned\.
+The following includes a `Task` state that publishes to an Amazon SNS topic, and then waits for the task token to be returned\.
 See [Wait for a Callback with the Task Token](connect-to-resource.md#connect-wait-token)\.

 ```
 {